kagnlp/Xolver/README.md

 To prepare GSM with self-retrieval, [here](https://github.com/kagnlp/Xolver/blob/main/gsm/gsm.py#L239) should be empty

-To prepare GSM with no retrieval, change [here](https://github.com/kagnlp/Xolver/blob/main/gsm/gsm.py#L309) to "None"
+To prepare GSM with no retrieval, change [here](https://github.com/kagnlp/Xolver/blob/main/gsm/gsm.py#L309) to "None" followed by the above statement

 To generate and evaluated answer for GSM problems through Xolver, run: